Avoid over- and under-licensing with OpenLM

 On the face of it, the only alternative to remedy this situation, which is detrimental to the company's performance, appears to be the acquisition of three new licences and more capacity, and thus costs for administration and licence management.

-The effort for administration must be minimized.
+The administrative effort must be minimised

 Solution approach with "OpenLM for Autodesk